NEW YEAR BRINGS NEW LAWS

-With the start of the new year, it is important to know about the laws that have gone into effect.
-Certain laws that were passed during the 85th Legislative Session came into effect on January 1, 2018.
-These new laws range from bills addressing ad valorem taxes to the operation of vehicles transporting fluid milk.
-Each of the bills that took effect on January 1 went through a 140-day legislative session.
-During that 140-day period, these bills went before House and Senate Committees before going before the Texas House and Senate as a whole and then going to the Governor’s office.
+On January 1, 2012, new laws passed during the 82nd Regular Legislative Session will go in to effect for the first time.
+These new laws range from bills addressing property tax exemptions to regulation of metal recycling entities.
+Each of the bills that will take effect on January 1 went through a 140 day legislative session.
+During that 140 day period, these bills went before House and Senate Committees before going before the Texas House and Senate as a whole.

-The laws mentioned below represent some of those pieces of legislation that passed and went into effect on January 1:
+The laws mentioned below represent some of those pieces of legislation that passed and will go into effect on January 1:

-It is important to learn and know about the new laws that were passed by the 85th Texas Legislature.
-If you would like to view any of the other legislation that was passed during the 85th Session, these websites are great resources:
+Each of these laws goes in to effect, or has sections which go in to effect on January 1, 2012.
+It is important to learn and know about the new laws that were passed by the 82nd Texas Legislature.
+If you would like to view any of the other legislation that was passed during the 82nd Regular Session and the first called special session on your own, these websites are great resources:

 If you have questions regarding any of the information mentioned in this article, please do not hesitate to call my Capitol or District Office.
 As always, my offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office, 361-949-4603).